kmlawson/china-revolutions-mo3337/09seminars.md

 - There are a range of personal memoirs and accounts that include this period that can form the basis of a student essay.
 A number of these have been translated or were written by non-Chinese visitors.
 - From an international perspective it might be interesting to explore how this period was depicted abroad at the time with a close case study.

 ### Further Reading

-- **The Rice Sprout Song** - Skim Eileen Chang (Zhang Ailing)'s 1955 novel, focusing on its coverage of land reform.
+- Skim Eileen Chang (Zhang Ailing)'s 1955 novel *The Rice Sprout Song*, focusing on its coverage of land reform.
 See me for a copy.
-- **The Sun Shines over the Sangkan River** - Skim Ding Ling's novel, focusing on its coverage of land reform.
+- Skim Ding Ling's novel *The Sun Shines over the Sangkan River*, focusing on its coverage of land reform.
 In library, or see me for a copy.
 - Brown, Jeremy, and Paul Pickowicz, eds. *Dilemmas of Victory: The Early Years of the People’s Republic of China*.
 2007.
 [Link](http://library.st-andrews.ac.uk/record=b3071732~S5).
 - Crook, David, and Isabel Crook. *Revolution in a Chinese Village: Ten Mile Inn*.
 2006.
 - Dikötter, Frank. *The Tragedy of Liberation: A History of the Chinese Revolution 1945-1957*.
 2013.
 [Link](http://library.st-andrews.ac.uk/record=b2195989~S5).
 - Hou, Xiaojia. *Negotiating Socialism in Rural China: Mao, Peasants, and Local Cadres, in Shanxi, 1949-1953*.
 2016.